MrFrosty1234/Explorer2/README.md

      - Fix to correct issue when an exception was thrown because an OpticalDistanceSensor object appears twice in the hardware map (the second time as a LightSensor).

 ## Version 2.6 (released on 16.12.16)
-  * Fixes for Gyro class:
+  * Fixes for DriveTrain.Electronics.Gyro class:
      - Improve (decrease) sensor refresh latency.
      - fix isCalibrating issues.
   * Blocks Programming mode changes: